cardano-foundation/CIPs/CIP-XXXX/CIP-XXXX.md

 ## Motivation: why is this CIP necessary?

-TODO: Lead-in
+Bitwise operations, both over fixed-width and variable-width blocks of bits, have a range of uses.
+Indeed, we have already proposed [CIP-122][logic-cip], with some example cases, and a range of primitive operations on `BuiltinByteString`s designed to allow bitwise operations in the service of those example cases, as well as many others.
+These operations form a core of functionality, which is important and necessary, but not complete.
+We believe that the operations we describe in this CIP form a useful 'completion' of the work in CIP-122, based on similar work done in the [earlier CIP-58][cip-58].

-To demonstrate why these operations would be useful, we re-use the cases provided in the [CIP-122][logic-cip], and show why the operations we describe would be beneficial.
+To demonstrate why our proposed operations are useful, we re-use the cases provided in the [CIP-122][logic-cip], and show why the operations we describe would be beneficial.